 But this is not actually true.
 A project, although it might apply Scrum methodology for developing the software product, has many other aspects that need to be considered; for those aspects, the Project Manager is still required.
 Here you can find a series of tasks you should take into consideration when thinking of a PM:

 If you are interested in finding more information and differences between Traditional approach and Agile Project Management approach you can find the information right here

 Moreover, if you want to have a perspective on what a Scrum Master should ask before joining a startup, check out the Toptal's article right here.

-Then, what’s different?
+Then, what's different?
 Well, what changes is the relationship between the Project Manager and the Scrum development team?
-In the Scrum world, the project manager is an involved role; they have an interest in the project, but they are not committed like the Scrum core roles.
+In the Scrum framework, the project manager is an involved role; they have an interest in the project, but they are not committed like the Scrum core roles.

 The Scrum core roles are accountable for the success of the product delivered, so they need to have the authority to create it.
 The Scrum team is self-directed and does not report to a manager regarding what they work on, how long it will take, or how they do their work.
 So, the project manager does not have a command and control role, instead, they need to base their relationship with the Scrum team on trust and collaboration.

 Also, in the Scrum framework, the manager does not have the authority to direct the team to put new features in the product.
 Instead, they must work with the product owner to get the requirements into the product backlog.
 And only the product owner has the authority to prioritize the product backlog, meaning their requirement may not be seen as a high priority item.

 How the manager is used to receiving status also changes.
 The manager does not call their own development status meetings, as the team must remain focused on the work of the sprint.
 Instead, the Scrum framework itself provides the transparency needed for stakeholders to stay informed.